Careers and Employability

 We provide a series of careers events ranging from information sessions, workshops, and PHSE lessons to guide students throughout all stages of their education.
 Some of the events we have held, or are planning to hold, include:

-- Careers workshop day in preparation for their options, where students get to try out a range of careers finding out what skills and subjects various industries are looking for.
+- Careers workshop day, where students get to try out a range of careers finding out what skills and subjects various industries are looking for.

 All careers and enrichment activities that students attend are logged onto our careers platform, Grofar, so that students are able to build up their own CV of skills and accomplishments to look at and evaluate.